shaunmulligan/salesforceTemp/README.md

 ###Clone & push
-clone this repo locally, add resin remote by copying it from the dashboard on the top right, now on your PC terminal do `git push resin master`
+In your terminal, clone this repo locally, add resin remote by copying it from the dashboard on the top right, now on your PC terminal do `git push resin master`.
+You should see a bunch of logs scroll on your terminal as your code is cross-compiled in the cloud, this should take about 60 seconds and you will see a friendly unicorn on your

 ###Salesforce case logging setup